 In the first part of this series, we laid out a set of principles to help you understand when microservices can be a useful architectural choice.
-We promised follow-up pieces describing each of the factors in more detail.
-In the fifth post of the series, we explore the facade pattern to simplify how you interact with external dependencies.
+In this post, we dive into one of those factors in more detail, exploring the facade pattern to simplify how you interact with external dependencies.

 In this post, we turn to the idea of “Facade External Dependencies.”
 This factor is similar to “Failure Isolation” but with a twist.
 Instead of guarding against the inevitable failures of our services, we seek to protect them.
 “From what?” you ask.
 From external dependencies that change frequently or are complex to use.
 This pattern is common in software.
 Often, this is a vendor dependency, where one service provider is swapped for another.
 It could be a something large (like an ERP system), or something relatively simple (like a mapping service).